The Register of Australian and New Zealand Ships and Boats

 References: AllAboard^5/1979(P):Ash^67,70:DavidSheedy:Dt^1937/3/11:Fla1: GraemeAndrews:MSB19293,48355,19294(P):MSBM:MsbM:Sighted(P):SundaySun^9/6/1946:TomHughes

-If you would like to become involved in this project, or have any information about the history of Alice Rawson, please contact
+If you have any information about the history of Alice Rawson or have a home for the Alice Rawson artefacts, please

 email Mori Flapan at: ...